cseh-szabolcs/tetris-react/README.md

 # Tetris (beta)

-A browser based implementation of Tetris with multi-game feature written in JavaScript and React.
+A browser based implementation of Tetris with chat- and multi-game feature written in JavaScript and React.

 ### Install